-Further, we have to realise that while a person makes their own individual karma they also connect themself thereby with others, thus becoming a member of various groups - family, national, racial - and as a member they share in the collective karma of each of these groups.
+Further, we have to realize that while a man makes his own individual karma he also connects himself thereby with others, thus becoming a member of various groups - family, national, racial - and as a member he shares in the collective karma of each of these groups.

 It will be seen that the study of karma is one of much complexity; however, by grasping the main principles of its working as set out above, a coherent idea of its general bearing may be obtained without much difficulty, and its details can be studied at leisure as opportunity offers.
-Above all, let it never be forgotten, whether details are understood or not, that each man and women makes their own karma, creating alike their own capacities and limitations; and that working at any time with these self-created capacities, and within these self-created limitations, they is still themself, the living soul, and can strengthen or weaken their capacities, enlarge or contract their limitations.
+Above all, let it never be forgotten, whether details are understood or not, that each man makes his own karma, creating alike his own capacities and his own limitations; and that working at any time with these self-created capacities, and within these self-created limitations, he is still himself, the living soul, and can strengthen or weaken his capacities, enlarge or contract his limitations.

-The chains that bind us are of our own forging, and we can file them away or rivet them more strongly; the house we live in is of our own building, and we can improve it, let it deteriorate, or rebuild it, as we will.
+The chains that bind him are of his own forging, and he can file them away or rivet them more strongly; the house he lives in is of his own building, and he can improve it, let it deteriorate, or rebuild it, as he will.
 We are ever working in plastic clay and can shape it to our fancy, but the clay hardens and becomes as iron, retaining the shape we gave it.
 A proverb from the Hitopadesha runs, as translated by Sir Edwin Arnold:

 "Look!
-The clay dries into iron, but the potter moulds the clay; Destiny today is the master - Man was master yesterday."
+The clay dries into iron, but the potter moulds the clay;

+Destiny today is the master - Man was master yesterday."